-Quantity surveyors are responsible for projects from its initiation to its completion, to finding out whether the project will be profitable and managing the costs to fit the agreed budget.
+Quantity surveyors are responsible for projects from initiation to completion, finding out whether the project will be profitable, and managing the costs to fit the agreed budget.

-Based on these measurements and estimates, they are usually tasked with the responsibility of managing all the costs of the projects.
+Based on these measurements and estimates they make, they are then tasked with the responsibility of managing all the costs of the projects.

 Financial management skills come in handy for them in areas of project budgeting, contractor payments, valuations and preparation of payment certificates etc.

 In this era of digitisation, the construction industry is keeping up by adopting new technologies and incorporating them into their operations.

 This requires you to be able to learn sophisticated design and costing IT packages to perform quantity surveying functions.

 Modern quantity surveyors need to learn how to use BIM software and get the most out of all the information technology available to speed up the QS process.
 This software helps them be more accurate in the production of cost estimates.